 - Stuff handfuls of new fill into the space now available.
 Buildup to the unzipped zipper end.
 Begin moving the zipper to a closed position in 6 inch increments.

-- Continue building the fill into the corners and giving more shape, working slowly to finish stuffing the available space.
+- Continue building the fill into the corners and giving more shape, working slowly to finish stuffing the available space until the cushion is in a good shape.

 The goal is to have the back cushions returned to a handsome shape.
 It is not to create a firm feel, as it is with the seat cushion.
 The back cushions should have a little more give than the seat cushion.